scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Site footer

-Site item links in site footers are given a "data-footer" attribute whose value uses the pattern `footer-link-[index]` where the index is one-based.
+Site item links in site footers get a 'data-footer' attribute whose value uses the pattern `footer-link-[index]` where the index is one-based.

 {% highlight html %}
 <a href="/cookies/" data-footer="footer-link-2">Cookies</a>